boulderguitarsociety/boulderguitarsociety.github.io/Links.md

 Was a group but now a classical guitar channel on TuneIn free internet radio

-Additional sister groups across the country are listed here:
+Additional guitar societies across the country are listed here:

 > * [United States guitar societies](https://www.classicalguitar.org/societies/us/)